BackFed: An Efficient & Standardized Benchmark Suite for Backdoor Attacks in Federated Learning: Introduction

 \section{Introduction}

 Federated Learning (FL) has emerged as a promising framework for training machine learning models on decentralized datasets across multiple devices~\cite{konevcny2016federated, mcmahan2017communication}.
 This paradigm addresses increasing privacy concerns by enabling collaborative model training without sharing sensitive data, making it ideal for applications where data cannot be centralized due to privacy regulations or practical limitations.
-However, the distributed nature of FL introduces the threats of backdoor attacks~\cite{howto}, which occur when malicious participants poison training data with specific triggers that cause the model to misclassify particular inputs during inference.
-As FL gains traction in critical domains like healthcare, finance, and edge computing~\cite{li2022more, zhuang2021collaborative}, the study of backdoor attacks has attracted increasing attention, with numerous attack and defense methods emerging in an ongoing arms race.

-However, the rapid development of new techniques in federated learning (FL) has introduced significant inconsistencies in how concurrent works are evaluated.
-Many proposed methods are evaluated incompletely, as attacks are only tested against a limited set of defenses, and vice versa.
-The experimental settings of different methods lack uniformity in key hyperparameters such as the number of clients, the number of attackers, attack frequency, and the degree of data heterogeneity across clients.
-These discrepancies undermine the validity of research findings, hinder fair comparisons between approaches, and obstruct a unified understanding of progress in this area.
-Moreover, many studies neglect practical deployment constraints, such as communication overhead and computational cost, limiting the real-world applicability of their solutions.

-To address these issues, we introduce BackFed, a comprehensive benchmarking suite designed to standardize, streamline, and reliably evaluate backdoor attacks and defenses in federated learning (FL).
-Our framework makes the following key contributions:

-\begin{itemize}[leftmargin=*] \item \textbf{Parallelized Training:} BackFed enables multiprocessing across simulated clients with Ray package, significantly accelerating experimentation compared to existing frameworks. \item \textbf{Modular codebase design:} BackFed is organized into clearly separated modules with well‑defined APIs.
-This structure makes it straightforward to plug in new algorithms. \item \textbf{Standardized Evaluation Pipeline:} With Hydra package, BackFed delivers a plug‑and‑play evaluation environment that scales effortlessly to large‑scale studies.
-New attacks and defenses can be added with just a few lines, then comprehensively and reliably assessed under realistic and diverse FL conditions, revealing their true strengths and vulnerabilities. \end{itemize}

-Leveraging BackFed, our systematic investigation uncovers critical factors influencing attack performance and exposes weaknesses in prevalent defense strategies.
-These insights facilitate the development of more robust and secure FL systems resistant to backdoor threats.
+However, the distributed nature of FL introduces the risk of backdoor attacks \cite{howto}, in which malicious clients intentionally poison their local training processes using specially crafted triggers.
+These triggers cause the resulting global model to misclassify inputs containing the trigger during inference, while maintaining normal behavior on clean inputs.
+Such backdoors allow attackers to, for example, cause autonomous vehicles to misinterpret traffic signs, enable financial fraud through misclassified transactions, or bypass content filters in healthcare and social media systems \cite{chen2017targeted,anonymous2025cleanlabel}.
+In FL, backdoor attacks pose a major security concern because clients train privately on local data and share only model updates, making it hard to detect malicious behavior.
+This allows attackers to stealthily poison the global model without accessing the full dataset.